Trump Continues His On And Off Romance With Celebrities

 Trumps Biggest Supporters

-Before the president decided to run for president he had supporters from the Hip Hop world and many of them used his name or his company name in their lyrics.
-For instance rapper Ice Cube said, ‘I’m just trying to get rich like Trump.’
-While Jay said that he was the ghetto’s answer to Trump.
+Before the president decided to run for president, he had supporters from the Hip Hop world and many of them used his name or his company name in their lyrics.
+For instance, rapper Ice Cube said, “I’m just trying to get rich like Trump.”
+While Jay Z said that he was the ghetto’s answer to Trump.
 The rapper had since changed his views and supported Hillary during her campaign.

-Kanye West showed support for the president and ended up losing out with his fans as some thought he was becoming a sell out.
+Kanye West showed support for the president and ended up losing out with his fans as some thought he was becoming a sell-out.
 He has had indecisive views towards Donald as he had once said that Trump was taking dollars and then later was seen with the president and lost respect from many of his fans.
-Kanye ended up deleting his thoughts towards the president perhaps to avoid further backlash with his fans that of course are quite important to the rapper and his success.
+Kanye ended up deleting his thoughts towards the president, perhaps to avoid further backlash with his fans that, of course, is quite important to the rapper and his success.

-Other rappers had strong views towards the president by either cussing his name.
+Other rappers had strong views towards the president by cussing his name.

 Trump’s romance with celebrities has seen him falling out with the likes of Meryl Streep as well.
-After she expressed herself after receiving the Cecil B. DeMille Award he said that she was one of the most over-rated actresses in Hollywood.
-Adding that she was a Hilary ‘flunky’ that lost big.
+After she expressed herself after receiving the Cecil B. DeMille Award, he said that she was one of the most overrated actresses in Hollywood.
+Adding that she was a Hilary “flunky” that lost big.

 Meryl Streep, one of the most over-rated actresses in Hollywood, doesn't know me but attacked last night at the Golden Globes.
 She is a…..